appcelerator-archive/appc.redis/README.md

 ## Usage

-If you wish to simply use the default Arrow operations (and any generic Redis operations), you can create and extend your own models.
+If you wish to simply use the default Arrow operations, you can create and extend your own models.
 These models are optimized for faster Redis throughput:

 ```javascript
 var User = Arrow.Model.extend('user', {